sfefilatyev/CarND-Semantic-Segmentation/README.md

 In order to have persistent results the trained model is always saved in `runs/` directory.

 ---------------------------------------------------------------------------------
-## The following sections show Udacity original guidelines for the [project](https://github.com/darienmt/CarND-Semantic-Segmentation-P2)
+## The following sections show Udacity original guidelines for the project.

 ### Introduction
 In this project, you'll label the pixels of a road in images using a Fully Convolutional Network (FCN).